 I love doubling up recipes for several purposes.
 I found that the dressing I made for the slaw makes an excellent dipping oil for bread!
 If you’re not much into cabbage, you can still take advantage of that beautiful sunflower flavor with a simple appetizer.

 There are many ways to use sunflowers in cooking and decor.
+And being inspired by nature makes my creative brain come alive!
+Check out this time I was inspired to created a Strawberry Rhubarb Jam Sundae because of a stump.
 I may have another post up my sleeve, but for now, don’t wait for a special occasion, create one!

 - Mixing bowl